kevinlinxc/kevinlinxc.github.io/README.md

-# Kevin Lin — Portfolio
+# Kevin Lin - Portfolio

 Personal portfolio for Kevin Lin: engineer, digital artist, and musician.
-The site is a naturally scrolling project gallery with an ethereal Three.js particle field behind it, plus dedicated engineering and logbook sections.
+The site is a naturally scrolling project gallery with an ethereal Three.js particle field behind it, plus dedicated engineering and writing sections.

 ## Overview

-- `/` — homepage grid of projects with an All / Bad Apple filter.
+- `/` - homepage grid of projects with an All / Bad Apple filter.
-- `/projects/<slug>` — a page per project.
+- `/projects/<slug>` - a page per project.
-- `/engineering` — UBC AeroDesign and UBC Rover write-ups.
+- `/engineering` - UBC AeroDesign and UBC Rover write-ups.
-- `/logbooks` — technical notes, migrated from the previous site.
+- `/writing` - technical notes, migrated from the previous site.

 The project is a React app built with [Vinext](https://www.npmjs.com/package/vinext) (Next.js-style routing on Vite) and ships as a static export.
 Styling is Tailwind